-Support teams are often held back by information silos, making it tough to provide quick and accurate help.
-Without up-to-date information, support agents find it hard to do their jobs well.
+Support teams are often held back by information silos, making it difficult to provide quick, accurate help.
+Without up-to-date information, support agents struggle to do their jobs well.
 This issue highlights the irony of needing smooth customer experiences while dealing with scattered internal knowledge.

 Support leaders struggle because customers want fast, correct answers, but disorganized information makes teamwork difficult.
 It’s a big challenge with no easy fix—either we share knowledge well, or we don’t.